apache/predictionio/docs/manual/eventserver/sample.md

 # Sample Data Set

-Open sample data sets from various services.
+Here are open sample data sets from various services.
+You can share your import scripts with the community, you can post it on the [user  group](https://groups.google.com/forum/#!forum/predictionio-user) or [here](../community/projects.html).

 - MovieLens
 http://grouplens.org/datasets/movielens/